Old-fashioned Strawberry Rhubarb Pie

 2 teaspoons sugar, regular or sanding

 Place pie on a rimmed baking sheet and bake until crust is golden and filling is bubbling, about 50 minutes.
 I like to place the baking sheet on top of pre-heated pizza tiles to help brown the crust bottom.
 Using a glass pie pan allows you to check for browning on the sides and bottom.
 If edge of crust browns too quickly, cover with strips of foil to prevent burning.
-Allow pie to cool one hour before serving.
+Allow pie to cool to room temperature before serving.

 Notes: My family loved this pie, especially the crust which was crisp and flaky.
 When told the crust had no butter, my daughter said, "But it smells buttery!"
 Hubbie also had no inkling it was butter-free.
 This was super easy to make, no need to pull out the food processor and easy to roll out, no need to chill the dough beforehand.
 You could probably even put the ball of dough directly in the pie plate and press it in.